Last updated on May 5, 2020 at 18:03

 - Normal tubular epithelial cell proliferation and differentiation

-- Localizes the primary cilium to the tubular cells (remember that the tubules in the kidney have cilia).
+- Localizes the primary cilia to the tubular cells

 Abnormal polycystin-1 causes abnormality of proliferation and differentiation of tubular cells.
 These cells proliferate and form cysts which eventually detach from the tubules.
 The cells secrete fluid into the cyst.
 An inflammatory response and interstitial fibrosis are initiated.